Home deposits are one of the most important parts of the buying process. As a first time buyer, there might be some confusion about this.

 After the home deposits are settled, your next question will be about insurance.
 When you buy a house, there are two types of insurance you will need to be most familiar with – mortgage insurance and home insurance.

 This insurance is usually required by the loan company if you are paying less than 20% of the purchase price as a down payment.
 This serves as a guarantee to the lender that the mortgage will be paid even if you cannot.
 More so, when you get mortgage insurance, you don’t have a choice how much premium you have to pay especially if your loan is up to 80% of the purchase price.

 Another type of insurance that might concern you is the home insurance.
 There are two obstacles you face concerning this – will you get insurance after you exchange contracts and will you draw up your own home insurance?
 These are critical questions you need to address.
 Just be sure to ask your solicitor’s advice on this matter to avoid missteps.

 When to get home insurance?

-This question is very important since you might be excited in getting the property insured.
+This question is very important since you might be excited about getting the property insured.
 Most commonly, insurance is drawn after the settlement is done.
 However, you might be required by the loan company of the mortgage documents to draw up insurance after the exchange of contracts.

 Should you draw up your own insurance?